Skip to Page Content Image: Official Website for the First State Photo: Featured Delaware Image

 Q. What if my child already has some health coverage?

 A. A child who has comprehensive health insurance is not eligible for the Delaware Healthy Children Program.
-Comprehensive Health Insurance means full benefits-it must cover the following four things to be considered comprehensive: hospitalization, doctor visits, x-rays and lab work.
-A child with limited coverage may still be eligible for Delaware Healthy Children Program.
+Comprehensive Health Insurance means a plan that provides coverage for hospitalization, doctor visits, x-rays and lab work.
+A child with more limited coverage may still be eligible for the Delaware Healthy Children Program.

-*Exception: Children with coverage in a comprehensive health plan are eligible for Delaware Medicaid if they meet income requirements.
+*Exception: Children with coverage in a comprehensive health plan may be eligible for Delaware Medicaid if they meet income requirements.

 • Lawful permanent residents who entered the U.S. before August 22, 1996